Environmental Humanities MA or MS Option

 Finally, for students that receive funding to do community engaged research:

-- EHUM 6805 (3) CEL - 1-credit community engaged learning practice for all four semesters
+- EHUM 6805 (1) CEL Praxis - 1-credit community engaged learning practice for any three semesters

 These courses provide a core understanding of theoretical and research perspectives represented in the Environmental Humanities, as well as an enriching cohort experience for students in interdisciplinary environmental studies.